Page created May 18, 2020. Updated 08:38 a.m. Jan. 12, 2022.

 According to Centre County historian Hugh Manchester, “at this precise moment in time (1936) the jerseys of the Bellefonte High School football team were red, with a white trimming here and there.
 They were a fearsome bunch on the gridiron and needed a spirited name.”

 The school’s first known written association with Native Americans was identified May 16, 1938.
 The Red and White student newspaper said “Home of Bellefonte's Fighting Indians, the Red Raiders.”
 A logo also first appeared in a BHS band photo the same year.
 Bellefonte High School teams were later cited in newspaper articles as a the "Tribe" and "Indian Gridders," and descriptions were used to accompany those terms.
 Such descriptions included “War Path” (1947) and was found in print columns titled "The Inquiring Indian," "The Moccasin Slipper," "Tepee Sweepings" and "Wigwam Weepings."
 In a Red and White newspaper article published on Nov.
 11, 1947, the history of the Raiders name was further explained.
 It said:

 “The term Bellefonte Red Raiders originated in 1935 when Ralph 'Buck' Toner was writing sports for the Centre Daily Times.
 At the time, the Colgate Red Raiders had a successful team and Buck was an ardent Colgate fan.
 Consequently, he named Bellefonte’s football team the Red Raiders.
 Later, Bob Hoffer was sports editor for the Red and White news staff.
 It was at that time that the paper added 'Home of Bellefonte's Fighting Indians, the Red Raiders' to the masthead, and so sports writer Bob started calling the team the Indians.”

-This came as an intended sign of respect for the first inhabitants of the area, and, according to a plethora of alumni, meant as a way to keep Native American history and memory alive, while showing the courage and tenacity of the school’s football team and mimicking the strength of those who came before.
+This came as an intended sign of honor for the first inhabitants of the area, and, according to a plethora of alumni, meant as a way to keep Native American history and memory alive, while showing the courage and tenacity of the school’s football team and mimicking the strength of those who came before.